Gretta Vosper

-Margaret Ann Vosper (born 1958), known as Gretta Vosper, is an ordained minister of the United Church of Canada who is a self-professed atheist.
+Margaret Ann "Gretta" Vosper (born 1958) is an ordained minister of the United Church of Canada who is a self-professed atheist.
 Her beliefs have caused controversy both within and outside of the United Church.
 In 2016, following the Charlie Hebdo shooting in Paris, her public statement that the belief in a supernatural God promoted hatred led the United Church of Canada to institute an official review of her suitability as a minister.
 In 2018, that process was discontinued when Vosper and the United Church reached an agreement that left her free to continue as a minister.
 Her published works include With or Without God: Why The Way We Live is More Important Than What We Believe and Amen: What Prayer Can Mean in a World Beyond Belief.

 Early life and education

-Vosper was born on 6 July 1958 in Kingston, Ontario, the second of four children.
+Vosper was born in Kingston, Ontario, the second of four children.
 As a child, she attended the local United Church but claims that she never strongly believed in the existence of God, although she says her parents sometimes overheard her talking to Jesus, and she once told them that Jesus helped her learn to skate.
 Of her teen years, she said, "I was wild.
 I lied to my parents.
-I drove a car at 13; I drank underage.".
+I drove a car at 13; I drank underage."

 At age 17, she left high school a year early and enrolled at Mount Allison University to study literature, psychology and religion.
 After earning her bachelor's degree, she briefly considered studying for ministry, but instead moved to the Northwest Territories, where she met and married Bill Ferguson, and had a daughter Hazel.
 They moved to Winnipeg, and divorced in 1986.

-As a single parent, she moved back to Kingston, where she enrolled in Queen's Theological College as a candidate for ministry, and changed her name to Gretta.
+As a single mother, she moved back to Kingston, where she enrolled in Queen's Theological College as a candidate for ministry, and changed her name to Gretta.

 In 1990, she earned her Master of Divinity, and she married a fellow student, Michael Kooiman.
 Their son Izaak was born in 1991.